-“Be content with what you have, not with who you are.”
+“Be content with what you have, but do not become complacent about who you are.”

 Around the world, people celebrate today as the start of a new year.
 And with it, they celebrate new opportunity, new possibility, new life.

 In fact, many will mark the season with a New Years’ resolution: a decision to implement change and develop new, life-giving habits.
 I fully support them.
 We should always seek to improve the quality of our lives.
 And if our effectiveness can be enhanced, we ought to pursue it.

 In the past, I have even offered some life resolutions to consider.

 As many of us seek to develop new habits in our lives, I want to encourage you with a simple formula I have used in the past.
 Perhaps you will find it helpful as well.